Color blindness: Presentation

 A color blind person will have decreased (or no) color discrimination along the red–green axis, blue–yellow axis, or both.
 It is a common misconception that color blindness always equals monochromacy.
-The vast majority of the color blind are only affected on their red–green axis.
+The vast majority of color blind people are only affected on their red–green axis.

 The first indication of color blindness generally consists of a person using the wrong color for an object, such as when painting, or calling a color by the wrong name.
 The colors that are confused are very consistent among people with the same type of color blindness.